vyomanant-academy/.github/profile/README.md

 # 👋 Welcome to **Vyomanant Academy**

-### 🚀 Empowering Next-Gen Cloud, DevOps & AI Engineers | **Learn.
+### 🚀 Empowering Next-Gen AI, DevOps, Cloud, and Emerging Technology Professionals

+#### **Learn.
 Build.
 Deploy.
 Transform.**

 ---

 ### 🌩️ About Us

-**Vyomanant Academy** is a modern **Cloud, DevOps, and AI training academy** focused on empowering students, professionals, and organizations with practical, industry-ready technology skills.
+**Vyomanant Academy** is the learning and training division of **Vyomanant Technologies Private Limited**, focused on **Cloud, DevOps, AI, and emerging technology education**.

-We combine **hands-on learning**, **real-world labs**, **production-level projects**, and **career-focused mentoring** to help learners become confident cloud-native engineers.
+We help students, working professionals, and organizations build practical, industry-ready technology skills through **hands-on training**, **real-world labs**, **production-level projects**, and **career-focused mentoring**.

-Vyomanant Academy is the training division of **Vyomanant Technologies Pvt.
-Ltd.**, dedicated to building skilled professionals for the future of IT, Cloud, DevOps, and AI-driven infrastructure.
+Our mission is to make learners confident in using modern tools, workflows, and cloud-native practices used by real technology teams.

 ---